Last updated: 07/28/2022

-The Government of Timor-Leste (GoTL) has imposed temporary measures in response to COVID-19 until July 17, 2022.
+The Government of Timor-Leste (GoTL) has imposed temporary measures in response to COVID-19 through November 6, 2022.

 Individuals entering the country who are not fully vaccinated against COVID-19 are required to quarantine for 10 days in facilities approved by the Timor-Leste Ministry of Health.
 Individuals possessing documentation certifying full vaccination against COVID-19 may be exempted from the 10-day quarantine.
 Exceptions to the GoTL order requiring individuals entering Timor-Leste to provide proof of full vaccination against COVID-19 may be granted for health reasons.
 Travelers unable to complete full COVID-19 vaccination for health reasons should carry a letter of justification from their doctor to present to health authorities upon arrival.
 U.S. citizens are advised to contact their local Timorese Embassy or Consulate to confirm COVID-19 related entry requirements, including duration of quarantine periods and vaccination exceptions, to receive the most up-to-date information.